-- Reflectance spectroscopy (RS) of soils is an important property for Food Security issues world wide. - Spectral libraries are generated under regional, national, continental and global scales. - The GSSL initiative paves the road to accumulate libraries from all scales and resources global wide - SSLs from North Africa, Mediterranean and Balkan countries should be extend in order to be a data base for modern precision agriculture activities - Standard and protocols are existing and should used for the GEO-CRADLE's Reginal SSL PILOT
+- Reflectance spectroscopy (RS) of soils is an important property for Food Security issues world wide. - Spectral libraries are generated under regional, national, continental and global scales. - The GSSL initiative paves the road to accumulate libraries from all scales and resources global wide - SSLs from North Africa, Mediterranean and Balkan countries should be extend in order to be a data base for modern precision agriculture activities - Standard and protocols are existing and should be used for the GEO SSL on behalf of GODAN and other initiative.